sengelha/streaming-percentiles/README.md

 #### Node.JS

-Here's how to use the library from Node.JS:
+Here's an example of how to use the library from Node.JS:
 ```javascript
 var sp = require('streaming-percentiles');